Saptarshi-Mandal/Enhanced-SINGAN/README.md

 ## Problem Statement

 ### Introduction
 This project aims to enhance the SinGAN model (Shaham et al., ICCV, 2019)[1] and overcome its limitations, particularly its reliance on a single input image and sensitivity to image quality.
-We propose to develop a more robust and versatile generative model and extend its application to medical image processing, specifically in generating images of disease-affected human organs.
+We propose to develop a more robust and versatile generative model independent of input image quality.

 ### Objectives
-1. **Enhance Robustness:** Reduce SinGAN’s sensitivity to input image quality by developing a model that can effectively generate high-quality outputs even from noisy input images.
+**Enhance Robustness:** Reduce SinGAN’s sensitivity to input image quality by developing a model that can effectively generate high-quality outputs even from noisy input images.
 We plan to implement the following approaches:
     - **Introduction of Losses:**
         - **Perceptual Loss:** Euclidean distance between the feature maps of two images (generated and actual images) extracted from a pretrained image classification network such as VGG or ResNET.
         - **Total Variational Loss:** Measures the total amount of variation in the image, focusing on preserving sharp edges while smoothing out flat areas and reducing noise.